skypjack/entt/README.md

 function template of a registry during iterations, if possible.
 However, keep in mind that it works only with the components of the view itself.

-### Give me everything
+### Give me everything, whatever it means

 Views are narrow windows on the entire list of entities.
 They work by filtering entities according to their components.<br/>
 In some cases there may be the need to iterate all the entities regardless of their components.
-The registry offers a specific member function to do that:
+The registry offers a couple of member functions to do that.

+The former returns all the entities ever created, no matter if they are still in use or not:

 ```cpp
 registry.each([](auto entity) {